 All that has gone before in this article about PRM and PRE—the va as relational accountability and teu le va as relational responsibility, the points I have made, the questions I have asked—have come full circle.
 The 2001 MOE guidelines as Pacific theory sought to “hold the past and the present in a creative tension” in the need to reclaim Pacific indigenous knowledges and support worldviews of Pacific origin (Reynolds, 2016, p.
 194).
 Teu le va (Airini et al., 2010) purposively takes a relational, strategic, evidence-based, outcomes-focused, Pacific success approach, clearly focused on achieving optimal Pacific education and development outcomes.

 In this article I have provided a gafa (genealogy) of the development of philosophical, ontological, epistemological, and methodological underpinnings of PRM and PRE and teu le va development as theory and practice.
 Burnett (2012) provides strong evidence of teu le va and talanoa PRM as powerful political responses and critique of colonizing research agendas by many Pacific teachers and education leaders.
-Reynold’s “Integrated Model of Pasifika Education” (2017) based on relational teu le va provides a professional development tool aimed at successful educational outcomes for Pacific learners, through meaningful relational engagement between students, parents, and “poto” teachers.
+Reynolds’s “Integrated Model of Pasifika Education” (2017) based on relational teu le va provides a professional development tool aimed at successful educational outcomes for Pacific learners, through meaningful relational engagement between students, parents, and “poto” teachers.
 These developments provide a strong platform for a community of practice expanding Pacific theorizing, PRM, and PRE for more critical discourse on reflective Pacific research praxis and are extending into more nuanced complexities.
 Poignant examples are new discourses on the va as a concept in conversation with Kaupapa Māori (Naepi, 2015; Suaalii-Sauni 2017), and in the value of combinations/comparisons of ethnic-specific PRM experienced in fieldwork (Suaalii-Sauni & Fulu‐Aiolupotea, 2014).

 When all these contributions are examined holistically, it is clear that our espousing of PRM and PRE through the va and teu le va as relational accountability and responsibility allows us as Pacific education researchers to understand and respect the myriad relational va in our research endeavors; to teu le va with all our relational research collaborators for optimal outcomes; to risk respect, trust, love, anger, joy, and pain in our endeavors; and to know that PRM and PRE are not just a means to justify an end.
-What counts is the careful selection of appropriate PRM and, if necessary, Kaupapa Māori or other methodologies, and the embodied respectful care of the va between these, and to teu le va with all research collaborators within and during the entire research process that is crucial, no matter who is doing the research.
+What counts is the careful selection of appropriate PRM and, if necessary, Kaupapa Māori or other methodologies, and the embodied respectful care of the va between these, and to teu le va with all research collaborators within and during the entire research process is crucial, no matter who is doing the research.

 Relationships are the essence of humanity.
 The PRE of teu le va in Pacific research context allows us to define a moral and ethical relational space for discovering knowledge about others through dialogue and sensitive interaction for positive outcomes in all our relationships with research communities.
 Teu le va is a spiritual experience.
 It is about relational bodies literally affecting one another in the va and generating intensities between and across human va, discursive va, thoughtful va, respectful va, and spiritual va.